How to Choose the Best WordPress Theme for SEO

 SEO-friendly WordPress themes have responsive layouts.
 A responsive WordPress website will adjust to varying screen sizes across devices with ease.

-That way, mobile shoppers aren’t greeted with a poorly-adjusted e-commerce homepage when they click through.
+That way, mobile shoppers aren’t greeted with a poorly adjusted ecommerce homepage when they click through.

-Google prefers mobile-friendly websites and offers a tool where you can test how your website fares.
+Google prefers mobile-friendly websites and offers a tool where you can test how your website fares and performs on different devices.

-2. Pick a Theme That Supports Most Plugins
+2. Pick A Theme That Supports Most Plugins

 WordPress plugins help unlock your website’s true potential with additional features for both users and website owners.